luminlabsdev/snacky/docs/index.md

 features:
   - icon: ⚡
     title: Efficient
-    details: No insane systems in place, just a hint you can control
+    details: No insane systems in place, just a snackbar you can control
   - icon: 🏋️‍♂️
     title: Lightweight
     details: Snacky is small and will take up only a small bit of client resources